-Steve is retiring so in honour of his amazing work in launching our Mobile Foodbank service we recently christened one of the trucks ‘Steve’.
+Steve has retired so in honour of his amazing work in launching our Mobile Foodbank service we recently christened one of the trucks ‘Steve’.

 The Mobile Foodbank service is provided in partnership with our registered charity partners.

-Mobile Foodbanks now visit 26 locations weekly from Rockingham in the south to Two Rocks in the north.
-Our first regional Mobile Food van has started operating in Denmark on a fortnightly basis, providing hampers to the Community Resource Centre with more regional locations to launch this year.
+Mobile Foodbanks now visit 30 locations weekly in the Perth metro area – from Rockingham in the south to Two Rocks in the north.
+Our first regional Mobile Foodbank started operating in Denmark from Foodbank Albany on a fortnightly basis, providing hampers to the Community Resource Centre.

 Mobile Foodbanks stock a wide variety of hampers, regularly providing meat hampers, dry food hampers which contain pantry staple items such as baked beans, rice, pasta and long life milk (to name a few) and fresh fruit and vegetable hampers at a very low cost.
 The Mobile Foodbanks also carry a variety of other packs, such a beverage packs (coffee and tea), cleaning packs and every so often we have an excess supply of dairy products such as yoghurt or bread which we give out for free.
 Each regional Foodbank Branch is now building its Mobile Foodbank network to help overcome the barriers of distance and insecurity in each regional community to accessing essential food relief.
 With such an increased demand for food relief within WA, the need for our Mobile Foodbank network across the each region is more critical than ever.